-CPF or SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 5:00 p.m. on 16 April 2021.
+CPF or SRS investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes at least 7 working days before the AGM in order to allow sufficient time for their respective CPF Agent Banks or SRS Operators to in turn submit a proxy form to appoint the Chairman of the Meeting to vote on their behalf by the cut-off date.

 - 3. The Chairman of the Meeting, as proxy, need not be a member of the Company. - 4.
-The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged at the office of the Company at 10 Jalan Samulun Singapore 629124; or - (b) if submitted electronically, be submitted via email to the Company at investor_relations@bakertech.com.sg in either case not less than 72 hours before the time appointed for the AGM.

-- 5. The instrument appointing the Chairman of the Meeting as proxy must be under the hand of the appointor or of his attorney duly authorised in writing.
+The instrument appointing the Chairman of the Meeting as proxy must be submitted to the Company in the following manner: - (a) if submitted by post, be lodged at the office of the Company at 10 Jalan Samulun Singapore 629124; or - (b) if submitted electronically, be submitted via email to the Company at investor_relations@bakertech.com.sg - in either case not less than 72 hours before the time appointed for the AGM - 5.
+The instrument appointing the Chairman of the Meeting as proxy must be under the hand of the appointor or of his attorney duly authorised in writing.
 Where the instrument appointing the Chairman of the Meeting as proxy is executed by a corporation, it must be executed either under its seal or under the hand of an officer or attorney duly authorised.
-Where an instrument appointing the Chairman of the Meeting as proxy is signed on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company), if the instrument appointing the Chairman of the Meeting as proxy is submitted by post, be lodged with the instrument of proxy or, if the instrument appointing the Chairman of the Meeting as proxy is submitted electronically via email, be emailed with the instrument of proxy, failing which the instrument may be treated as invalid. - 6.
+Where an instrument appointing the Chairman of the Meeting as proxy is signed on behalf of the appointor by an attorney, the letter or power of attorney or a duly certified copy thereof must (failing previous registration with the Company), if the instrument appointing the Chairman of the Meeting as proxy is submitted by post, be lodged with the instrument of proxy or, if the instrument appointing the Chairman of the Meeting as proxy is submitted by post, be lodged with the instrument of proxy, failing which the instrument may be treated as invalid. - 6.
 The Company shall be entitled to reject the instrument appointing the Chairman of the Meeting as proxy if it is incomplete, improperly completed or illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing the Chairman of the Meeting as proxy (including any related attachment).
 In addition, in the case of shares entered in the Depository Register, the Company may reject any instrument appointing the Chairman of the Meeting as proxy lodged or submitted if the member, being the appointor, is not shown to have shares entered against his name in the Depository Register as at 72 hours before the time appointed for holding the AGM, as certified by The Central Depository (Pte) Limited to the Company.